-Looking for a massive upgrade to your computer storage?
-We probably don’t have to tell you about the lightning-fast speeds that solid state drives provide: The best SSD options are now bigger, more affordable, and more compatible than ever, which makes this a good time to buy.
+Looking to upgrade your computer storage?
+We probably don’t have to tell you about the lightning-fast speeds that solid state drives provide (but we can if you like).
+The best SSD options are now bigger, more affordable, and more compatible than ever, which makes this a good time to buy.

 If you’re looking for a storage option that also comes with a significant speed boost, we have the top options in several different price ranges for you to consider.

 It should be noted that some companies quote capacity after overhead, and others before.
 This leads to uneven rounding practices, and explains why you see some drives at 256GB and some at 250GB.
 Even then, it’s rare for a drive to have exactly its stated capacity, though variance is generally less than 10GB.

 Samsung 970 EVO Plus 500GB

 For superior performance and reliability, Samsung’s 970 Evo Plus line is one of the best around.
 Our tests found that the SSD offers read and write speeds upwards of 2.5GB/s, with the ability to keep functioning with up to 600 terabytes written on the drive.
 It’s a great upgrade for anyone who really needs extra professional storage or a big speed boost for their current computer.

 It also comes with both PCI Express (PCIe) and NVMe technologies.
 PCI Express refers to the latest SSD standard that offers greatly improved speeds and versatility compared to older SSDs — it’s an important feature to watch for when buying solid-state drives for newer computers.
 NVMe is a similar new protocol that offers the most advanced ways to transfer storage data between the SSD and the computer.
 Together, PCIe and NVMe make the best combination for high-performance drives, and this Evo Plus is an excellent example.